amarolahy/lemon-clock/README.md

-# Sass-Typescript Boilerplate
+# lemon-clock
-Boilerplate for HTML5 projects using SASS and Typescript
+Lemon clock using CSS and Javascript

 ## Install
 `npm install`